Track CRM-based conversions using S2S

 • Field name: tblci (or your custom parameter name if you configured one in the previous section)

-• Field type: Alphanumeric (up to 1,000 characters)
+• Field type: Alphanumeric (allow for 250 characters)

 • Purpose: Associates the lead with their ad interaction